NadiarabTech100/Everything-Missing-But-The-Girl-App/README.md

 ---

-## Key Features
+## Key Highlights

-- **Emergency Alarm**: A loud alarm to deter threats,that contacts emergnecy services and notifies your emergency contact of your exact location and that you require assistance
+- **Emergency Alarm**: A loud alarm to deter threats, that contacts emergency services and notifies your emergency contact of your exact location and that you require assistance
 - **Danger Zone Mapping**: Displays on your map the locations of high-crime areas and less busy areas with low WiFi areas such as countryside or industrial estates where there is a higher chance of possiblity of crime taking place.
-- **Transport Locations **: Locates buses and train stations in your vicinity.
+- **Transport Locations**: Locates buses and train stations in your vicinity.

 ---